How to Respond to I-485 RFE: Common Requests and Strategy 2026

 • Household member signatures are missing on the I-864A

-How to respond: Obtain the sponsor's IRS tax transcripts for the 3 most recent years.
+How to respond: Obtain the sponsor’s IRS tax transcripts for the 3 most recent years.
 Provide complete tax returns with all schedules.
-Add a joint sponsor with an I-864 if the primary sponsor's income is insufficient.
+Add a joint sponsor with an I-864 if the primary sponsor’s income is insufficient, and be ready to submit other evidence if the initial financial submission does not establish the sponsor’s eligibility.
 Include a current employment letter and recent pay stubs for the sponsor.

 Self-employment complications: If the sponsor is self-employed, provide business tax returns, profit/loss statements, and business registration documents.